The brand Olympics: getting attention without getting in trouble

 “The athletes put them in their bag right away but they know that they can’t wear these here because you can get caught not wearing official team merchandise,” Ciarallo said.

-Ciarallo’s Montreal-based Rocket Sport, whose equipment keeps ice-hockey gear dry, is among a group of companies, big and small, trying to grab attention at the Pyeongchang Games without infringing on official Olympic sponsors.
+Ciarallo’s Montreal-based Rocket Sports, whose equipment keeps ice-hockey gear dry, is among a group of companies, big and small, trying to grab attention at the Pyeongchang Games without infringing on official Olympic sponsors.

 They also include Apple Inc, camera maker GoPro Inc and Under Armour which have been looking for cracks in the IOC’s sponsorship wall without ruining the party for Olympic sponsors such as Samsung, Panasonic Corp and Nike, which sponsors Team USA.